 - Then: Craig and Maxine place an advertisement in a print newspaper, inviting people to be John Malkovich for 15 minutes for $200.
 Now: Craig and Maxine post the ad on Craigslist (natch).

 - Then: Craig calls his wife from a pay phone to say he will be late home from work.
 Now: Craig texts his wife to say he will be late home from work.

 - Then: Craig takes a surreptitious phone call in his bedroom from Maxine.
-Now: Craig texts Maxine while hiding in his bathroom.
+Now: Craig texts Maxine while hiding in their bathroom.

 - Then: In the first scene in which we see the world through the eyes of Malkovich, he reads a print edition of The Wall Street Journal.
 Now: We first see Malkovich scrolling through his Facebook feed.

 - Then: Malkovich looks at a print catalog and orders towels over the phone, questioning the customer service representative about differences between products.
 Now: Malkovich orders towels on Amazon, reviewing customer feedback to guide his decision.

 - Then: People line up to be Malkovich, bringing in big money to Craig and Maxine.
 Now: People find ways around the Malkovich paywall, denying Craig and Maxine the profits that they expected.
 Their startup is a bust.